 We also make it super easy for you to onboard and start notarizing documents online.
 We have training videos and a signing simulator to get you comfortable with the process.
 We also have a facebook group full of notaries to help you get through the process and walk the path they’ve helped trail before.

 You are able to earn money with each document you notarize and work at your own schedule.
-In order to create a free account and get started all you need to do is register
+In order to create a free account and get started all you need to do is register.

 Please note, Virginia is the only known state in the union that recognized only Identrust Digital Certificates.
 This is important to keep in mind when submitting your application for vendor approval.

-General Question About Online Notary Virginia
+Frequently Asked Questions About Online Notary in Virginia

 What legal protections or liabilities should an online notary in Virginia be aware of?